 7. Collaboration tools

-Insights only matter if they reach the right people.
-Modern enterprise BI platforms let you share, comment on, and embed insights into apps your team already uses.
+The best insight in the world is useless if it's trapped in a dashboard nobody checks.
+Modern enterprise BI platforms let you share, comment on, and embed insights into apps your team already uses, whether that's Slack, Salesforce, or even good old email.

 Top enterprise business intelligence tools